 When you’re swing trading, it’s sometimes hard to figure out what to trade.
-Here’s our tutorial on how to swing trade stocks.
+Here’s our tutorial on what swing trading really is and how to swing trade stocks.

 Depending on your trading style, you might want to use a catalyst event, technical analysis or fundamental analysis when conducting due diligence.
 For the most part, combining technical analysis and catalyst events work well in the trading community.
-That in mind, let’s look at how to find stocks to swing trade.
+Let us first understand what swing trading really us before we proceed to learn how to find stocks to swing trade.

 How to Find Stocks to Swing Trade

-The first thing you want to do is see if there’s any upcoming events, such as earnings.
+The first thing you want to do is see if there are any upcoming events, such as earnings.
 You can do this by going on the company website, or EarningsWhispers.
 Next, you want to see if there are any news events.
 Generally, stocks need a catalyst to move.

 A few quick tips:

-- You’ll want to start your trading day early and check on company news, Most trading platform should have news built in so make sure yours does as well before proceeding.
+- You’ll want to start your trading day early and check on company news.
+Most trading platforms should have news built-in so make sure yours does as well before proceeding.